Despite FDA Caution, Doctors Say Lasers May Help With Vaginal Pain And Dryness

 "Had she seen a gynecologist from the get-go and said 'I'm having pain,' we would've done an appropriate evaluation and said you don't need laser, you need surgery and chemotherapy," Streicher says.

-Sokol says that any time someone comes into his clinic at Stanford looking for laser treatment, they are warned that this method hasn't been cleared by the FDA for treating genitourinary symptoms, and that research is still ongoing.
+Sokol says that when patients in his clinic at Stanford ask about laser treatment, they are warned that this method hasn't been cleared by the FDA for treating genitourinary symptoms, and that research is still ongoing.

 "We're very careful about that," he says.